Tin Pan Alley: Origin of the name

 There are conflicting explanations regarding the origins of the term "Tin Pan Alley".
 The most popular account holds that it was originally a derogatory reference made by Monroe H. Rosenfeld in the New York Herald to the collective sound made by many "cheap upright pianos" all playing different tunes being reminiscent of the banging of tin pans in an alleyway.
 The Grove Dictionary of American Music also cites Rosenfeld as originator of the term, dating its first use from 1903.
 However, while an article on Tin Pan Alley can be found in the St. Louis Post-Dispatch from May of that year, this is unattributed and no piece by Rosenfeld that employs the phrase has been discovered.

 Simon Napier-Bell quotes an account of the origin of the name published in a 1930 book about the music business.
 In this version, popular songwriter Harry von Tilzer was being interviewed about the area around 28th Street and Fifth Avenue, where many music publishers had offices.
 Von Tilzer had modified his expensive Kindler & Collins piano by placing strips of paper down the strings to give the instrument a more percussive sound.
 The journalist told von Tilzer, "Your Kindler & Collins sounds exactly like a tin can.
 I'll call the article 'Tin Pan Alley'."
-In any case, the name was firmly attached by the fall of 1908, when The Hampton Magazine published an article titled "Tin Pan Alley" about 28th Street.
+In any case, the name was firmly attached by the fall of 1905, when The Evening World published an article titled "The Song Claque Nuisance" about 28th Street.

 According to the Online Etymology Dictionary, "tin pan" was slang for "a decrepit piano" (1882), and the term came to mean a "hit song writing business" by 1907.

 With time, the nickname came to describe the American music publishing industry in general.
 The term then spread to the United Kingdom, where "Tin Pan Alley" was also used to describe Denmark Street in London's West End.
 In the 1920s the street became known as "Britain's Tin Pan Alley" because of its large number of music shops.